 Key actions: Enriches the Yin.
 Directs fire downward.

-Because it is a formula often recommended to treat the pattern '/tcm-education-center/patterns/collapse-of-yin' of which urinary retention is a symptom.
+Because it is a formula often recommended to treat the pattern 'Collapse of Yin' of which urinary retention is a symptom.

 Source date: 220 AD